esp32-bluetooth-classic

 Serial Communication over Bluetooth Classic

-Serial communication is a simple method for transferring data between devices as a stream of bits (you have probably used it, for example, with a USB cable).
+Serial communication is a simple method for transferring data between devices as a sequence of bits (you’ve surely used it before, for example, with a USB cable).

-BluetoothSerial is an integrated library in the ESP32 environment that enables Bluetooth communication in classic mode.
+BluetoothSerial is a library integrated into the ESP32 environment that enables Bluetooth communication in classic mode.
 This mode is based on the SPP (Serial Port Profile), which emulates a serial connection over a wireless channel.

 Let’s see how to use it with an example,